 3. Job Security

 As previously said, sales are an essential component of every organization.
-The sales department, more than any other department or company function, has a of the all-important cash flow.
+The sales department, more than any other department or company function, has a higher influence on the growth of the all-important cash flow.
 You have substantial market worth if you’re an efficient seller with a demonstrated track record of bringing in business and creating relationships.

 4. Career Steppingstone